hectorjdgdev/LikeCats/README.md

 <b>Modularity:</b> Codebase is organized in a modular fashion for maintainability.

 # <b>Technical Decisions</b>
-we have adopted a modular structure housed in the "Modules" folder, providing a clean and organized codebase.
+We have adopted a modular structure housed in the "Modules" folder, providing a clean and organized codebase.
 Below is a detailed breakdown of our structure and the key decisions behind it.

 Module Structure